 The titles of our teams and roles are often symbolic, a bellwether for the frameworks and strengths we use to shape our respective practices.
 When new names and new frameworks are introduced, it’s important to take notice.
 These changes in nomenclature almost always mark a fundamental shift in how we might solve problems with content.

 The era of content design marks a significant shift, as more digital product design teams and content institutions continue to adopt the term.
-This two-part series will explore the basic principles of content design, starting with an introduction:
+In this post we’ll explore the basic principles of content design, starting with an introduction: